felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 # Is it really accurate?

-In its current stage, most consoles represented on MiSTer are frightingly accurate.
+In its current stage, most consoles represented on MiSTer are already frighteningly accurate.

 {{< figure src="/img/nullobject-workbench2.jpeg" caption="The workbench of [nullobject](https://twitter.com/nullobject), one of many FPGA developers specializing in reverse engineering arcade games">}}